Wouter-VDP/nuecc_python/README.md

 ### Processing the *NTuples* to python style objects.

 The files handling the preprocessing are part of this repository in the [helpers/gpvm](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/gpvm/) folder.
 Except for the file [ZarkoCaller.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/gpvm/ZarkoCaller.py), they rely on an environment running python 3 with numpy, pandas and [uproot](https://github.com/scikit-hep/uproot) available.
-On the interactive nodes, this can be easily achieved by installing [miniconda](https://docs.conda.io/en/latest/miniconda.html)
+On the interactive nodes, this can be easily achieved by installing [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+If processing the *NTuples* from scratch, it is advised to run the four following scripts in this order:

 1. Protons-on-target (POT) counting:
    * [RunSubrun.py](https://github.com/Wouter-VDP/nuecc_python/blob/master/helpers/gpvm/RunSubrun.py)